cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 ### Assessment

-The assessment for CITS3007 consists of several quizzes, a group project, and a final examination.
+The assessment for CITS3007 consists of two quizzes, a group project, and a final examination.

-Quizzes are normally in weeks 4, 7 and 11 -- but check the announcements on Moodle for more information.
+Quizzes are normally in weeks 4 and 7 -- but check the announcements on Moodle for more information.

-Except for the first quiz (which is completely take-home), assessments will typically require you to demonstrate some component or aspect of the assessment in the lab and have that signed off by lab facilitator.
+The first quiz is completely take-home; the second will involve completing a task in a lab class under time constraints, and presenting results to other students.

 Details will also be posted on the Assessment page of the unit website at:

 - <https://cits3007.arranstewart.io/assessment/>

-Quizzes are to be done individually.
+The project will normally be done in groups of 5 assigned by the unit coordinator.

+### Use of AI

+You can and _should_ make use of any AI tools you wish in understanding the unit content.
+GenAI tools generally have a very thorough knowledge of the C standards and relevant concepts.

+Note that the best way to learn material is through _active learning_, not passive reading -- e.g. you can feed markdown copies of lecture or lab material to a chat-based AI assistant, and have it quiz you on the material.

+### Use of AI

+For assessments -- each assessment will explain whether and how AI tools can be used.

+AI tools mean we can potentially ask for students to examine (or provide) significantly larger codebases, since much "boilerplate" code can be quickly produced.

+However, in a secure coding course like this one, it's important to carefully examine and test any output an AI tool produces: you as a learner are ultimately responsible for the content you submit, and for ensuring it works as intended.

 ### Feedback